LAION-AI/Open-Assistant/README.md

 ### Chatting with the AI

 The chat frontend is now live [here](https://open-assistant.io/chat).
 Log in and start chatting!
+Please try to react with a thumbs up or down for the assistant's responses when chatting.

 ### Contributing to Data Collection